The Best of Cape Town: Things To Do in 3/4 Days or More

 In the months of September and October, there are fewer penguins as they spend a lot of time at sea, the best season is summer, especially the month of January.
 We visited the colony in mid-February and there were lots of penguins.

-There is another colony at Stony Point, the entrance should be cheaper and probably there are less tourist being away from the city.
+There is another colony at Stony Point, the entrance should be cheaper and probably there be fewer tourists being away from the city.

 Some locals told us that several years ago penguins were often hit by cars while crossing the nearby coastal road at night in search of food, now a fence was built for protection, keeping them away from the vehicles but also keeping the night predators far from the beach.